- The Biomedical Data guide is designed to connect you to Biomedical Research resources available to you via UM Libraries.

 - Assumptions: Independent variable consists of two categorical groups, dependent variable measured at the ordinal or continuous level, distributions of the independent variable should have the same shape.

-- Example: Compare means of two dependent samples when the normality assumption is violated. (alternative to the dependent t-test)
+- Example: Compare the means of two dependent samples when the normality assumption is violated. (alternative to the dependent t-test)

 - Assumptions: Independence of observations, independent variable consists of two or more categorical groups.